 ii.
 Discounted Early Bird rate for the Open Team Divisions with use of the Early Bird Registration code.

 h.
 An athlete will not be able to change teams after September 10 at 6:59 PM PST, 2018.

 5. REGISTRATION PROCESS

 a.
-Athlete registration will go live September 16th at 9 pm PST
+Athlete registration will go live July 23, 9 pm PST

 c.
 In order to ensure entry by competitors of comparable skill level, any athlete intending to compete as an individual or to qualify your Team, is required to participate in the Cascade Classic Online Qualifier in the Individual (Elite, RX, Masters) Division.